-FE = Federally listed endangered
+FE = Federally listed endangered, FT = Federally Threatened

-Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present within the review area, the Puerto Rican boa may occur within the project area.
+Based on a site visit and habitat evaluations, the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, Puerto Rican harlequin butterfly, and West Indian walnut are considered unlikely to occur due to lack of suitable habitat within the project areas.
+Therefore, the project will have no effect on these federally listed species.
+Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
 The applicant will employ the conservation measures outlined in the 2023 USFWS General Project Design Guidelines for the Puerto Rican boa (Appendix D), including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the PRDNER for safe capture and relocation of the individual if such action is required.
 Consequently, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
 The USFWS Consistency Letter obtained through IPaC is included in Appendix E.